iszczesniak/cpp/callable/index.md

 {% endhighlight %}

-With `std::sort`, we do not always have to use the `<` operator, and instead we can pass a callable to induce ordering.
+With `std::sort`, we do not always have to use the `<` operator, and instead we can pass a callable to establish ordering.
 We can sort in ascending order if we pass an object of the `std::greater` type.
 That type is using the `>` operator, and so we have to define it instead of the `<` operator.